Rhoahndur/CollabCanvasGAI/memory-bank/progress.md

 **None** - No critical or high-priority bugs identified

 ### Minor UX Issues
-- Rectangle colors are pseudorandom (can't choose specific color)
+- Shape colors are pseudorandom (can't choose specific color)
-- No way to delete rectangles from UI (must use Firestore Console)
 - No undo if you accidentally create/move something
-- Cannot resize or rotate rectangles
 - Single canvas only (all users in same space)
+- No duplicate operation (Ctrl+D)
+- Chat panel has no backend logic yet
+- Text formatting options limited (no font/size picker)

 ### Performance Notes
 - Viewport culling is critical for performance (without it, FPS drops at 200+ objects)